yz201906/RibOxi-seq/README.md

 pylcs (tested on version 0.0.6)

+### Required R packages:
+CRAN:

+*readr, reshape2, tidyverse, shiny, DT*

+Bioconductor:

+*Gviz, GenomicRanges, BSgenome, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Hsapiens.UCSC.hg38, BSgenome.Mmusculus.UCSC.mm10*

 ### Setup
 Clone the repository or download scripts to desired location.
 Either ``export`` the directory containing the scripts to ``PATH`` or add a line such as this ``export PATH="path\to\directory:$PATH"`` to the end of .bashrc file.
 Use command: `chmod +x directory/containing/pipeline/*` to make the scripts executable locally.

+For the Shiny app, place the riboxi_shinyapp directory anywhere as long as you can run R command on it.

 ### Usage
 You can go from fastqs all the way to count tables and visualization using ``riboxi_pipeline.sh``, or the python scripts and listed packages can be run separately which might be helpful in first few passes to optimize some of the options.